Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace sRGB (V4L2_COLORSPACE_SRGB)
 ======================================

-The :ref:`srgb` standard defines the colorspace used by most webcams and computer graphics.
+The :ref:`srgb` standard defines the woke colorspace used by most webcams and computer graphics.
 The default transfer function is ``V4L2_XFER_FUNC_SRGB``.
 The default Y'CbCr encoding is ``V4L2_YCBCR_ENC_601``.
 The default Y'CbCr quantization is limited range.

-Note that the :ref:`sycc` standard specifies full range quantization, however all current capture hardware supported by the kernel convert R'G'B' to limited range Y'CbCr.
-So choosing full range as the default would break how applications interpret the quantization range.
+Note that the woke :ref:`sycc` standard specifies full range quantization, however all current capture hardware supported by the woke kernel convert R'G'B' to limited range Y'CbCr.
+So choosing full range as the woke default would break how applications interpret the woke quantization range.

-The chromaticities of the primary colors and the white reference are:
+The chromaticities of the woke primary colors and the woke white reference are:

 .. flat-table:: sRGB Chromaticities
     :header-rows:  1